Do you want to sell gift cards that you aren’t using? Or are you hoping to buy a gift card at a discount?

 This company has a great URL for its website (GiftCards.com).
 But it seems to operate with a business model that’s similar to Gift Card Granny.
-The biggest font on the homepage at one point implored you to “send some instant cheer” by buying someone an electronic gift card.
+The biggest font on the homepage at one point implored you to “share the joy” by buying someone an electronic gift card.

 You can’t sell your gift cards through the site.
 But you can customize the gift cards you buy.
 And you may get “rewards points” for every card you buy.
 GiftCards also allows you to create custom Visa cards.

-ClipKard appears to accept gift cards for sale only from 26 well-known brands.
+ClipKard appears to accept gift cards for sale only from select well-known brands.
 However, it offers many more brands for sale in its marketplace as well as a 60-day balance guarantee.

 Search tools indicate that ClipKard gets a low volume of traffic.
 And although the Bettter Business Bureau listing appears to have gone away now, customers had given it a 4.8 review score out of 5 as of January 2023.

 There aren’t many credible reviews of ClipKard from well-known personal finance sites.
 But it seems worth using its quick, easy price quote tool to compare offers if you’re selling gift cards.

 Several well-known gift card marketplace companies folded after the onset of COVID-19.
 At least one of those brands encouraged its former customers to try GiftCash.com.

 Like CardCash, the site will give you an offer in seconds for the gift card you’re trying to sell.
 The user experience is streamlined and simple to use.
 The company website says it started in 2017 and has helped 300,000 customers.
 You have to sign up and log in to buy gift cards from the site.